AdrianRossouw/daemon-co-za/_posts/articles/2012-05-27-why-start-a-nodejs-user-group.md

 breakWords: 294
 ---

-_I wrote this article to be able to plug the [Node.js Cape Town](http://nodecpt.github.com) user group I started recently.
-Our next meeting will be on the <strong>7th of July 2012</strong>, where I will be tempting fate with a [live-coding demonstration of building a basic node application](http://nodecpt.github.com/2012/05/june-meetup/)._

 _My decision to start [NodeCPT](http://nodecpt.github.com) has a couple of different motivations, which I will deal with mostly separately in this post._

 ### The big picture.